sergeo92/alx-higher_level_programming/0x00-python-hello_world/README.md

-Shell script that runs a Python script.
+Python script that display a text